|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Trent failed to defend the rights of one of its student groups when it was denied space for a free speech wall event by the Trent Central Students’ Association (TCSA) in 2012.

-Among the Trent Central Student Association’s (TCSA) By-laws, Policies and Operating Resolutions 2015-2016 is by-law I.1.2, “Mission and Principles,” which states, “The [TCSA] is committed to… free speech and effective communication of all opinions in the University community.”
+One of the fundamental “Principles” upheld by the Trent Central Student Association (TCSA), as per the By-Laws, Policies and Operating Resolutions 2020-2021 document, is “Free speech and effective communication of all opinions in the University community.”

-The TCA does not take positions on issues outside its mandate.
+TCSA does not take official stances on issues outside its mandate.

 The student group Trent Liberty planned to host a “Free Speech Wall” event at Trent during the fall of 2013.
 The event involved raising a large whiteboard on campus and encouraging students to share their thoughts and opinions on the wall in an exercise of their free expression rights.
 The event was to be sponsored by JCCF.
 Upon applying for space with the Trent Central Students Association (TCSA) in August of 2013, however, Trent Liberty received a notice of rejection: